 Prerequisite(s): MATH 320 with a grade of C- or higher.
 The course deals with the fundamental ideas common to Euclidean and Non-Euclidean geometries; projective, affine, and metric geometries.

-Prerequisite(s): MATH 425 with a prerequisite of C- or higher; or MATH 320 with a prerequisite of C- or higher.
+Prerequisite(s): MATH 320 with a C- or higher; and MATH 425 or MATH 431 with a C- or higher or permission of the department.
 Point set topology including topics such as, metric spaces, limit points, derived sets, closure, continuity, compact sets and connected sets.

 Prerequisite(s): MATH 325 with a grade of C- or higher.
 This course is a survey of applied mathematical techniques, including such topics as control theory (feedback control systems, Nyquist and Popov plots, pole shifting, Laplace transforms) and classical boundary value problems (Sturm-Liouville equations with solution techniques involving Fourier series).
 Applications will use the theory of calculus of variations which includes the variational derivative, the general variation of a functional, variation in parametric form, and the invariance of the Euler's equations.